Video Display Basics

 Calibration itself is a specialty and there are a handful of top recognized calibration experts here in the US.
 Given your system and location, we will utilize the most appropriate calibration technician for your installation.

 Once your system is all set-up and calibrated then you can start viewing movies in all their glory!
 Occasionally you may also wish to use a demo disk to show what your new home cinema is capable of to your friends and family.

 Of Course That Isn't All There There Is To It!

 There are other aspects to consider as well when planning, installing, and tweaking a home theater installation.
-Suffice it to say that projection systems require carefully planning and implementation in order to fully realize the high performance levels that the equipment is actually capable of.
+Suffice it to say that especially with projection systems, that they require carefully planning and implementation in order to fully realize the high performance levels that the equipment is actually capable of.
 Product specifications, configuration, installation, and calibration can get quite technical and involved.
 Of course, if you visit our showroom, we would be happy to talk to you about your home theater design and show you the stunning picture quality that we can achieve.
 You don't have to be an expert, that's what we are here for.
 In the end all you have to do is sit back and enjoy your wonderful home theater once it is installed!

 What's New About Us Our Facility Products Systems Room Design